merdahl/AlexaBeagleBone2/README.md

 * Use YAML for configuration and holding credentials
 * Add support for GPIO triggering (keyboard adds latency due to key repeats)
-* Add support for hands free voice triggering (already have a prototype working)
 * Support overlaying primary and secondary audio streams (simultaneous playback)